Pedestrian dies after being hit by SUV on Jones Boulevard

-A 30-year-old man died Tuesday after an SUV hit him on South Jones Boulevard north of West Edgewood Circle just after 5 p.m., according to police.
+A 30-year-old man died Tuesday after an SUV hit him on South Jones Boulevard north of West Edgewood Circle just after 5 p.m., according to Las Vegas police.

 The pedestrian was pronounced dead at University Medical Center.
 This is the 85th traffic fatality in Metro’s jurisdiction this year.